microsoft/DirectXTex/ReadMe.txt

     Fixed bug in _SwizzleScanline when copying alpha channel for BGRA<->RGBA swizzling

 February 11, 2012
-    Update of DDSTextureLoader to also build in Metro style apps; added WICTextureLoader Added CMYK WIC pixel formats to the DirectXTex conversion table
+    Update of DDSTextureLoader to also build in Windows Store style apps; added WICTextureLoader Added CMYK WIC pixel formats to the DirectXTex conversion table

 January 30, 2012